MicrosoftDocs/cpp-docs/docs/c-runtime-library/dllonexit.md

 ```

 #### Parameters
- `func`
+*func*<br/>
 Pointer to a function to be executed upon exit.

- `pbegin`
+*pbegin*<br/>
 Pointer to a variable that points to the beginning of a list of functions to execute on detach.

- `pend`
+*pend*<br/>
 Pointer to variable that points to the end of a list of functions to execute on detach.

 ## Return Value
  If successful, a pointer to the user’s function.
 Otherwise, a **NULL** pointer.